Erfi/CS351-ComputerGraphics/Graphics_SampleCode_Wayfair/README.txt

 	The executable file can then be found in /bin directory.
 3) Navigate to the /bin directory and run the executable file by typing "./demo".
 4) After process is finished you will get the message "Finished Successfully :)".
+   NOTE: I am using “ImageMagic” to convert the .ppm files into a single .gif file.
+You should have ImageMagic installed on your computer.
 5) Navigate to /images directory.
 You will find the "demo.gif" animation file there.
 You may use your browsers (i.e.
 	Firefox, Chrome, ...) to view the file.